mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 ---
-title: Creating a backing track from your favorite song for an open mic
+title: Creating a Backing Track from Your Favorite Song for an Open Mic
 summary: |
-  I perform in open mics in my spare time, when I decide to perform a cover of a song I usually play the guitar as well as singing it.
-Therefore, I prepare a backing track without those tracks that I use as background music during the performance.
+  I perform in open mics in my spare time.
+When I decide to perform a cover of a song, I usually play the guitar and sing.
+Therefore, I prepare a backing track without the tracks I use as background music during the performance.

-  In this article I show how to create a backing track using yt-dlp, demucs and ffmpeg.
+  In this article, I show how to create a backing track using yt-dlp, Demucs, and FFmpeg.
 tags: ['life', 'karaoke', 'open mic', 'demucs', 'ffmpeg', 'guitar', 'singing', 'music', 'bachata']
 image: /images/open-mic-guitar.jpg
 imageAlt: |